Inference for Dependent Data with Learned Clusters: Empirical Application: Insurgent Electoral Violence

 We now apply the approach outlined in Section \ref{method} to construct data-dependent clusters of observations and produce inferential statements robust to the presence of spatial and temporal correlation and heteroskedasticity.
 A key input into this process is a dissimilarity measure $\mathrm d$ capturing the ``distance'' between each pair of distinct districts, $d, d'$.
 For this application, we use dissimilarity defined by Euclidean distance in geography

-where $L_d = (\mathrm{lat}_d, \mathrm{long}_{d'})$ consists of the latitude and longitude coordinates of the centroid of the district and $\| \cdot \|_2$ denotes Euclidean distance.
+where $L_d = (\mathrm{lat}_d, \mathrm{long}_{d})$ consists of the latitude and longitude coordinates of the centroid of the district and $\| \cdot \|_2$ denotes Euclidean distance.

-Because of the nonuniform locations of district centers (i.e. districts are not on a rectangular grid), it is unclear ex ante how to partition them or how many clusters to use.
+Because of the nonuniform locations of district centers (i.e., districts are not on a rectangular grid), it is unclear ex ante how to partition them or how many clusters to use.
 As one potential resolution to this ambiguity, we apply $k$-\texttt{medoids} to the data using dissimilarity $\mathrm{d}$.
 Note that \eqref{eq: emp distance} assigns dissimilarity zero to observations from the same district which means that these observations will always be assigned to the same cluster.
 We thus allow general dependence across election rounds within district as well as capture dependence across election rounds and across districts that belong to the same cluster.
 Specifically, for each $\G = 2,...,\G_{\mathrm{max}}$ where $\G_{\mathrm{max}}$ is a user-specified upper bound on the number of clusters to be considered, we apply $k$-\texttt{medoids}, yielding a set of partitions $\mathscr C = \{ \mathcal C^{(2)}, ..., \mathcal C^{(\G_{\mathrm{max}})} \}$.
-As an illustration, Figure \ref{fig: afghanistan} displays a partition of the data resulting from applying $k$-\texttt{medoids} with $\G=6$ with districts rendered with common markers belonging to common clusters $\mathsf C \in \mathcal C^{(6)}$.\footnote{We display the result with $\G = 6$ as this is the solution obtained in \eqref{eq: optimization problem} in this example for CRS.} In this empirical illustration, we set $\G_{\mathrm{max}} = 8.$
+As an illustration, Figure \ref{fig: afghanistan} displays a partition of the data resulting from applying $k$-\texttt{medoids} with $\G=6$ with districts rendered with common markers belonging to common clusters $\mathsf C \in \mathcal C^{(6)}$.\footnote{We display the result with $\G = 6$ as this is the solution obtained in \eqref{eq: optimization problem} in this example for CRS.}

-In practice, we recommend choosing a small value for $\G_{\mathrm{max}}$.
-This recommendation is based on two considerations.
-First, IM and CRS, our preferred procedures, rely on within-cluster estimates and the number of observations per cluster decreases quickly as the number of clusters considered increases, which results in unstable performance when large numbers of clusters are considered.
+In this empirical illustration, we set $\G_{\mathrm{max}} = 8.$ In general, we recommend choosing a small value for $\G_{\mathrm{max}}$.\footnote{See Section \ref{choice:kmax} in the Supplemental Material for additional discussion.} This recommendation is based on two considerations.
+First, IM and CRS, our preferred procedures, rely on within-cluster estimates and the number of observations per cluster decreases quickly as the number of clusters considered increases, resulting in unstable performance when large numbers of clusters are considered.
 Second, for dependence structures with non-trivial dependence, size distortions typically become pronounced with larger numbers of groups while improvements to power tend to rapidly diminish once a modest number of groups are considered.